mysterioussmooth/android_device_motorola_solana/README.md

 Device configuration for the Motorola Droid3 (Solana)
 ===============================

-Copyright 2013 - The CyanogenMod Project
+Copyright 2013 - The LiquidSmooth Project